goci-io/tfstate-backend-aws/README.md

 To verify it all worked, run `aws s3 ls s3://${TF_BUCKET}/tfstate-backend/terraform.tfstate` it should display the `terraform.tfstate` file and date when it was created.

 You can overwrite where this module stores its state file by setting `TF_STATE_KEY` when running `make init`

+### IAM

+It might be useful to you to generate an IAM policy which grants access to the state backend and dynamodb table.
+This policy can be attached to users or roles.
+Additionally this module exposes an output called `tfstate_backend_access_policy_json` which contains the policy document.
+The `tfstate_backend_access_policy_arn` output contains the created IAM policy ARN.